HomeLatest NewsGovTechWith FASTag becoming mandatory from Jan 1, toll collection touches ₹80 crore a day

 With FASTag being mandatory for vehicles from 1st January, 2021, the National Highways Authority of India (NHAI) has made all the necessary arrangements to provide seamless movement of vehicles at fee plazas, said a statement.

 Adoption of FASTag has helped highway users to save time and fuel at the toll plazas.
-The transaction has got necessary push through the recent amendment in Central Motor Vehicle Rules.
+The has got necessary push through the recent amendment in Central Motor Vehicle Rules.

 Advertisement